Get Better Quotes 35+

-In the state of Vermont every employer who hires one or more employees must carry workers' compensation coverage.
+In the state of Vermont every business who hires one or more employees must carry workers' compensation coverage.

-Sole-Proprietors and Partners are excluded from coverage, but may elect to be exempt.
+Sole-Proprietors and Partners are excluded from coverage automatically, but may elect to be exempt.

 Corporate Officers and LLC Members are automatically included in coverage, but they may elect to be excluded.